-But James had stopped listening for quite some time.
+James had stopped listening for quite some time.
 Something had pulled his attention back to the elevator in which he arrived.
 That something was a girl.
-This girl was something of a mess; her bangs fallen carelessly over her brow, mud stains splattered across her jeans and a large tare across the side of her shirt…but she was the most beautiful thing that James had ever laid eyes on.
+This girl was something of a mess; her bangs fell carelessly over her brow, mud stains splattered across her jeans and a large tear across the side of her shirt…but she was the most beautiful thing that James had ever laid eyes on.
 He just could not look away.
 Her eyes though, were glued to something written on her inner forearm.
-Even as she stepped towards the bar, her eyes remained lost over the words written on her skin.
+Even as she stepped towards the bar her eyes remained lost over the words written on her skin.

 At last, she looked up from her arm and scanned the bar.
-When she met eyes with James, she stopped dead.
-They stood there for several moments, staring at each other from a distance, stuck in this strange tractor beam that seem to be pulling them towards each other.
+When she met eyes with James she stopped dead.
+They stood there for several moments staring at each other from a distance, stuck in a strange tractor beam that seem to be pulling them towards each other.
 Step by step, she approached, but not fast enough for James it seemed.
 He got up from his stool, moved by his desire, or his need rather, to be as close to her as possible, as fast as possible.
 Only that would extinguish the burning fire in his stomach.